-This amazing pice of Anasazi art can be seen at the amazing Edge of the Cedars State Park in Blanding, Utah.
+This amazing piece of Anasazi art can be seen at the Edge of the Cedars State Park in Blanding, Utah.
 Check out their website at this link.

 7. Parrot feather sash

 Speaking of the Edge of the Cedars State Park, their collection holds another rare wonder on this list.
-The only one of its kind Scarlet Macaw feather sash found in cave in southeastern Utah, it dates to around 1150.
+The only one of its kind, Scarlet Macaw feather sash found in a cave in southeastern Utah, it dates to around 1150.

 The nearest wild Scarlet Macaws were far away in central Mexico around 1000 miles away.
-So not only is this sash breathtaking but it represents a vibrant trade network linking this region to Mesoamerica civilizations of Mexico.
+So not only is this sash breathtaking but it represents a vibrant trade network linking this region to the Mesoamerican civilizations of central Mexico.